roosterMAP/notes/blackhole.md

 $$

 Thus, both sides are equal to a new constant of motion $K$.

+This new constant of motion is harder to intuit.
+As we can see, the motion of a particle in $r$ and $\theta$ is coupled.
+A useful mental picture is that $r$ and $\theta$ exchange *kinetic budget* while preserving the same constant $K$.
+When the particle climbs in latitude it has less radial motion, and vice-versa.

 $$
 K = p_\theta^2 + a^2 \mu^2 \cos^2\theta + (aE\sin\theta - \Phi \sin^{-1}\theta)^2